TeddyGlass/MLpipeline/README.md

 1. Calculation of descriptors
 2. Optimization of hyper parameters
 3. Learning of individual ML models
-4. Creation of a tacking model
+4. Creation of a stacking model

 Sample data for classification model is mutagenicity data set build by [Hansen *et al* (2009)](https://pubs.acs.org/doi/10.1021/ci900161g)., and data for regression model is [solubility data set from RDkit](https://github.com/rdkit/rdkit/tree/master/Docs/Book/data).